Search our site:

 Begin this Bible object lesson by giving each person a small piece of a clean, unused sponge.
 A regular size sponge can be cut into 10-12 nice size pieces and look like mini sponges for them to keep as a reminder of the lesson.

 Ask what sponges are used for or what they do.
 Answers may include many things, but make sure it is mentioned that they soak up liquid and then release the liquid when squeezed.
+Another answer we received from our Awana kids that can be tied into this object lesson is sponges are used to clean, but if what is in them is dirty instead of clean, they can't do what they were created to do.

 Ask – do we ever get “squeezed” in life?
 If so, how?
 Allow time for answers and thoughts; these will vary of course for different age groups, but may include - when others (friends, parents, children, teachers, spouse, etc.) pressure us to do something, when we let anger or frustration build up until we can’t hide it any longer, when we have too many obligations or responsibilities, when bad or unexpected things happen in our life, etc.